audiojs/audio-buffer-utils/README.md

 }, startValue?);

 //Normalize buffer by the max value, limit to the -1..+1 range.
-//Place data `toBuffer`, if any, otherwise modify `buffer` in-place. utils.normalize(buffer, toBuffer?, start?, end?);
+//Place data to `result` buffer, if any, otherwise modify `buffer` in-place. utils.normalize(buffer, result?, start?, end?);

 //Create buffer with trimmed zeros from the start and/or end, by the threshold. utils.trim(buffer, threshold?);